whitone/cygwin-easy/trunk/readme.txt

 Cygwin Easy requires Microsoft Windows 95/98/ME/2000/XP/Vista or next version.

-For any other informations visit the project site: www.cygwineasy.tk.
+For any other informations visit the site of the project: www.cygwineasy.tk.